25th Annual EMM Festival

 EMM originally featured an 8-channel surround diffusion system, and now features a 12-channel immersive system, under the guidance of Ian Corbett.
 The core of the system are Yamaha powered speakers and subwoofers, and a Digico S21 mixer (named "EMMilia").
 Many visiting composers comment that EMM is one of the best sounding and smoothest run festivals they have ever attended.

-Since its beginning, EMM has programmed over 1000 new electroacoustic compositions.
+Since its beginning, EMM has programmed approximately 1500 new electroacoustic compositions.
 Composers have traveled from around the world to graciously share their music with audiences in the Midwest.
 However, EMM is about more than just playing new music.
 We strive to create an environment conducive to building community interaction.
 Most concerts are approximately one hour long, and composers have plenty of time to "talk shop" with each other as well as interact socially with students and audience members.